Unione radiofonica italiana

 Unione radiofonica italiana or URI (the "Italian Radiophonic Union"), was an Italian radio broadcaster founded in Turin on 27 August 1924.
 It was the exclusive radio broadcaster of the Kingdom of Italy.

 History

 Establishment

 On 8 February 1923, the Royal decree n.
-1067 gave to the State the exclusive rights for the radio broadcasts to be exercised through a concessionaire company.
-In consequence, three companies were born in order to achieve the licence, all of them were related to American and British manufacturers of radio devices:
+1067 gave the State the exclusive rights for the radio broadcasts to be exercised through a concessionaire company.
+In consequence, three companies were founded in order to achieve the licence, all of them were related to American and British manufacturers of radio devices: